Beer City USA

-New Belgium Brewing broke ground in April 2014 on its $175 million East Coast brewery along the French Broad River in West Asheville and the River Arts District.
+New Belgium Brewing (21 Craven St., West Asheville, 828-333-6900, www.newbelgium.com/brewery/asheville) broke ground in April 2014 on its $175 million East Coast headquarters along the French Broad River in West Asheville and the River Arts District.
 It began producing Fat Tire and some other brews at its Asheville location in April 2016.
-When in full operation in , it will be Asheville’s largest brewery, with140 workers and a capacity of a half million barrels annually.
-In late 2015, it was reported that New Belgium may be up for sale for around $1 billion; should a sale occur, it's unclear how if at all this will affect the Asheville operation.
+At full operation, it will be Asheville’s largest brewery, with140 workers and a capacity of a half million barrels annually.
+Free tours of New Belgium are available daily.
+While the brewery does not have a restaurant, it hosts a rotating selection of food trucks.

 Especially notable spots are highlighted in RED.

-Andrews Brewing Company (565 Aquone Rd., Andrews, 828-321-2006, www.andrewsbrewing.com.)
+Andrews Brewing Company (565 Aquone Rd., Andrews, 828-321-2006, www.andrewsbrewing.com).
 Andrews Brewing produces amber ale, IPAs, a blonde (summer only) and other beers.
 There's live music on weekends.

 Asheville Brewing Co.
 (77 Coxe Ave., Downtown Asheville, 828-255-4077; www.ashevillebrewing.com) makes beer at its downtown microbrewery, pub and music club.
 It also sells its suds in a converted movie theater in North Asheville, Asheville Pizza & Brewing (675 Merrimon Ave., 828-254-1281).
 Here you can enjoy a second-run movie ($3, and often sold out), a pizza or burger and a freshly brewed beer, seated on sofas and reclining chairs.
 At the 2014 Craft Brewers Conference and World Beer Cup in Denver, Asheville Brewing Co. won a gold medal in the brown porter category with its Ninja Porter.
 An expansion in 2014 increased the brewery’s capacity to 13,000 barrels a year.

-Boojum Brewing 50 N. Main St., Waynesville, 828-246-0350, www.boojumbrewing.com .
+Boojum Brewing (50 N. Main St., Waynesville, 828-246-0350, www.boojumbrewing.com).
 A downtown Waynesville brewpub with burgers and other bar food.
+Closed Tuesdays.

 Brevard Brewing Company (63 East Main St., Brevard, 828-885-2101, www.brevard-brewing.com) says it is the only brewery in the area to specialize in producing lagers.
 It does German-style lagers but also brews some American ales.